 Women!
 Mount Airy Old-Time

-Make time for old-time in Mount Airy during the Tommy Jarrell Festival.
-Celebrate with us the rich contribution of women to old-time music and dance, past and present.
-Learn from some of the most esteemed and respected women in the field through classes, presentations, workshops, and performances.
-All are welcome to participate, regardless of gender!
+The Surry Arts Council welcomed over 50 people who made time for old-time in Mount Airy during the Tommy Jarrell Festival.
+We celebrated the rich contribution of women to old-time music and dance, past and present.
+We learn from some of the most esteemed and respected women in the field through classes, presentations, workshops, and performances.

-The classes will be held in venues at the Andy Griffith Playhouse and Historic Earle Theatre.
-Sign up for classes at the time of registration.
-Classes include fiddle, banjo, guitar, bass, mandolin, flat foot dance/square dance calling, and harmony singing.
-There will also be clinics for old-time band, influential women in old-time music, and other topics.
-Registrants are free to change classes until class size limit is met.
+The classes were held in venues at the Andy Griffith Playhouse and Historic Earle Theatre.
+Classes included fiddle, banjo, guitar, bass, mandolin, flat foot dance/square dance calling, and harmony singing.
+There were also clinics for old-time band, influential women in old-time music, and other topics.

 Thursday, March 1st